VegaASM/Artemis/README.md

 I have boot.dol ready.
 How do I run Artemis?

-Launch the main executable.
-It's in the Artemis/simulator folder.

-cd ./Simulator
+You need to compile it from Source.
+View the COMPILING_and_DEBUG.txt for instructions.
+After compiling, move the main executable to the Repo Root directory, make it executable, and launch it...

 chmod +x ./main
 ./main